jeremy-donson/first-github-team-sandbox/react-dev-lessons/Starting_React4Windows.md

 What is needed?

 1.[Git-Bash for windows](http://gitforwindows.org) here.
-This allows you to do more linux-y things.
+This allows you to do more linux-y things hence the "$" at the front of each line.

 2.[Scoop](http://scoop.sh/) is a package manager.
-..* At this link you will be informed to run this line of code Windows Power-Shell:
+..* At this link you will be informed to run this line of code in Windows Power-shell:

 ```
 .iex (new-object net.webclient).downloadstring('https://get.scoop.sh')